* Scholarships: March 29

 English students are also encouraged to look more broadly at both University-wide and national or international scholarships to support their education.
 More information about these further funding opportunities are available via Scholarships@UW-Madison and the Grants Information Library.
 Students can also consult the undergraduate advisor about how to best prepare these applications.

 Numerous scholarships, varying in number and amount, are awarded to students majoring in English who have distinguished themselves through their academic achievements and through service to the college or community.
 Beginning in 2011, with a generous gift from a member of the English Department Board of Visitors, we are also now able to offer a deserving student a need-based scholarship.
+As of 2017, we are also offering a scholarship to a deserving First Generation College Student.

 In order to be eligible for these department scholarships, students must have: